adobe/alloy-samples/ajo/proposition-interaction-tracking/README.md

 });
 ```

-5. Code Based JSON experience items are manually applied by the sample implementation code to update the DOM based on the proposition.
+5. Code-based JSON experience items are manually applied by the sample implementation code to update the DOM based on the proposition.
-The [applyPropositions](https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/commands/applypropositions) command is used to correlate the code-based JSON proposition with elements in the DOM.
-This is necessary for code-based JSON propositions where the DOM is updated via custom code.
+The [applyPropositions](https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/commands/applypropositions) command is used to correlate the code-based JSON experience with elements in the DOM.
+This is necessary for code-based JSON experiences where the DOM is updated via custom code.
 ```javascript
 const proposition = propositions.find(
   (proposition) => proposition.scope === "web://localhost/#sample-json-content"